Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/exception-handling.md

 ## Handling exceptions (continued)

-Alternatively, of course, this method could have declared that it `throws` the two exceptions that the `sip()` method might throw, thereby _passing the buck_ to any method that calls it.
+Alternatively, this method could have declared that it `throws` the two exceptions that the `sip()` method might throw, thereby _passing the buck_ to any method that calls it.

 --